Transactions

 information is attached when the contract calls other contract functions, it will be reflected through this field.internal_transactions.note

-is the instruction description, in Hex format, after converting it to a string, you can get the operation information in plain text, in this example it iscall
+is the instruction description, in the Hex format.
+After converting it to a string, you can get the operation information in plain text, which iscall

 2. Smart contract transfers TRX to external accounts

-Here is an example, the transaction is an external address calling the "TQn9Y...." contract, in "TQn9Y...." contract, it transfers TRX to the "TQnpn...." address:
+In this example, the transaction is an external address calling the "TQn9Y...." contract, and in the "TQn9Y...." contract, TRX is transferred to the "TQnpn...." address:

 {